AnantKamat12/Custom_object_classify/README.md

-Object Detection with TensorFlow Lite
+Object Classification with TensorFlow Lite

 This repository contains code for performing real-time object detection using TensorFlow Lite.
 The project includes scripts for  TensorFlow Lite models.

 Features:

-Real-time object detection using a pre-trained TensorFlow Lite model
+Real-time object classification using a pre-trained TensorFlow Lite model

-Webcam integration for live object detection
+Webcam integration for live object detection, images, and videos.

 Supports various object classes with customizable confidence thresholds

-## Object Detection with TensorFlow Lite
+## Object Classification with TensorFlow Lite

 This project enables real-time object detection using TensorFlow Lite.
 Follow the steps below to set up the environment, clone the repository, and run the object detection script.

-This can classify objects in 4 classes given in labels.txt
+This can classify objects into 4 classes given in labels.txt

 ---